-WHAT ARE THE 17th ANNUAL CATEGORIES?
+WHAT ARE THE 18th ANNUAL VES AWARDS CATEGORIES?

 Each category below will take you to a description of the page, with all the instructions needed in the "details" sections.